Delarue History, Family Crest & Coats of Arms

 The surname Delarue was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this eminent family held a family seat in the honor of the seigneurie of Launay.
 This north country family lived almost exclusively in the provinces of Normandy, Brittany, Picardy, Artois, and Flanders.

-Important Dates for the Delarue family
+Early History of the Delarue family

 This web page shows only a small excerpt of our Delarue research.
 Another 59 words (4 lines of text) covering the year 1785 is included under the topic Early Delarue History in all our PDF Extended History products and printed products wherever possible.